 The duo -government and WWF- has also led 36 wildlife crime investigations of the late.
 They have not only arrested a fur trafficker but also illegal loggers.

 China, too, has toughened its sentences for poachers.
 The last time a man was caught with a tiger carcass – in 2011-, he was sentenced to five years in prison.

 The Russian government has done campaigns so that locals do not view tigers as an enemy, but as an animal to be protected.

 And if a tiger eats a farmer’s livestock, horse, or dog, the government immediately pays the farmer back.

 Rarely, but sometimes, Siberians do not find enough to eat in their territory and venture out and kill livestock.
 That puts them at odds with farmers who would traditionally shoot them.
 But now killing tigers is completely outlawed.
 And to further stop farmers from retaliating, the government quickly compensates them for their loss.

-China too has been reeducating their locals.
+China, too, has been re-educating its locals.
 And after creating several parks to protect the Siberian, the Chinese government hired 325 locals to act as rangers.
-So now those people, instead of setting up traps in the forest, help preserve the tigers.
+Now those people, instead of setting up traps in the forest, help preserve the tigers.

 Programs to help Siberians

 Aside from protecting the tigers themselves and their habitat, another thing that is being done is breeding them in captivity.
-The Species Survival Plan (SSP) has 160 Siberian tigers which are being bred.
+The Species Survival Plan (SSP) has 160 Siberian tigers that are being bred.

 And now you know all the basics about Siberian tigers.